-The Group has recognized provision for impairment losses on its property and equipment amounting to P197.0 million in 2013, following the impairment of certain equipments, construction in progress and parcels of land of CHGSI in Leyte caused by typhoon Yolanda in November 2013.
+The Group has recognized provision for impairment losses on its property and equipment amounting to P197.0 million in 2013.
 The impaired assets have a carrying value of P251.4 million as at December 31, 2013.
 The fair value of these assets amounting to P54.4 million was based on the current replacement costs as appraised as of April 2, 2014 by Cuervo Appraisers, Inc., an independent property appraiser.

-As at June 30, 2015 and December 31, 2014, construction in progress represents the installation of CHGSI's smelting plant which is expected to be completed in 2016.
+As at September 30, 2015 and December 31, 2014, construction in progress represents the installation of CHGSI's smelling plant.

-6. Explored Mineral Resources
+Explored Mineral Resources